Best Coolers for Overlanding

 Best Overland Coolers

 Like I said before, there are many coolers on the market nowadays.
-Here, we’ll present a few that we’ve either used or come highly recommended.
+Here, we’ll present a few more options that we’ve either used or come highly recommended by others.

 In each case, the manufacturer makes the model in different sizes but we feature the size of cooler that is a good fit for most overlanding situations.
 When getting an overland cooler, we generally recommend getting one on the larger size so you have the option for using it on longer trips where more food is needed.